-- Option A: A prospectively-approved psychosocial training position (6 months fulltime equivalent).
-This can be completed as: - o 2 x 3-month terms, or - 1 x 6-month block, or - a continuous part-time position, such as 2.5 days a week for 12 months (A conglomerate of experience for shorter time periods adding up to 6 months will not be accepted.) - Option B: A prospectively approved rural position (6 months full-time equivalent).
-Complete the 6 months of training comprised of a documented weekly program in the psychosocial training areas with an appropriate level of supervision. - Option C: Attendance at a prospectively-approved clinic AND completion of an approved learning module.
-The D&P training requirement can be completed in one of these formats: - o 2 x sessions a week for 18 months, or - 1 x session a week for 3 years
+- Option A: A prospectively approved psychosocial training position (six months FTE).
+This can be completed as: - o two three month terms, or - one six-month block, or - a continuous part-time position, such as two and a half days a week for 12 months (a conglomerate of experience for shorter time periods adding up to six months will not be accepted). - Option B: A prospectively approved rural position (six months FTE).
+Complete the six months of training comprised of a documented weekly program in the psychosocial training areas with an appropriate level of supervision. - Option C: Attendance at a prospectively approved clinic AND completion of an approved learning module.
+The D&P training requirement can be completed in one of these formats: - two sessions a week for 18 months, or - one session a week for three years.

-An approved clinic is determined to be a clinic where other health and/or educational professionals are involved, and supervision is directed by a paediatrician who is experienced in one or multiple areas of D&P Training, such as behaviour, development, rehabilitation and child protection.
+An approved clinic is determined to be a clinic where other health and/or educational professionals are involved, and supervision is directed by a paediatrician who is experienced in one or multiple areas of D&P training, such as behaviour, development, rehabilitation, and child protection.